SpatialVID: A Large-Scale Video Dataset with Spatial Annotations: Curation

-While several efforts have focused on filtering existing high-quality video datasets, such as Panda70M~\citep{chen2024panda} and MiraData~\citep{ju2024miradatalargescalevideodataset}, our analysis indicates that these resources remain insufficient for our purposes.
-Their limitations stem primarily from restricted camera perspectives and a lack of diverse motion types.
-For instance, when we processed the validation split of Panda70M through our pipeline, only about 10\% of the clips met our quality criteria, yielding too little data to scale up our dataset effectively.
-A detailed quantitative comparison is provided in \secref{sec:analysis:subsec:compare}.
-To overcome these constraints, we turned to YouTube, a platform that offers a vast and heterogeneous collection of high-resolution videos.
-In the initial collection phase, we queried the platform using motion-relevant keywords such as \textit{walk}, \textit{tour}, and \textit{drone}, which are indicative of the smooth and varied camera trajectories needed for 3D reconstruction.
+\textbf{Source Data.} While large-scale video datasets such as Panda70M~\citep{chen2024panda} and MiraData~\citep{ju2024miradatalargescalevideodataset} offer valuable benchmarks, they remain inadequate for our needs due to limited viewpoints and motion diversity.
+Processing the Panda70M validation split through our pipeline retained only about 10\% of clips that met our quality standards, yielding insufficient data for large-scale reconstruction (\secref{sec:analysis:subsec:compare}).

-Each candidate video was subsequently subjected to a rigorous manual screening process to ensure its suitability for robust camera pose estimation and reconstruction within the MegaSaM pipeline.
-Several exclusion criteria were enforced to preserve data quality.
-Videos dominated by dynamic foreground objects, such as pedestrians or vehicles, were excluded to avoid unstable feature tracking.
-Footage from static viewpoints or containing only zoom transformations was discarded to guarantee sufficient parallax for reliable 3D geometry inference.
-Videos with substantial motion blur, poor illumination, or strong wide-angle distortion were removed, as these factors significantly degrade feature detection and matching.
-Finally, clips with severe occlusions or intrusive graphical overlays, including logos and subtitles, were rejected to prevent reconstruction artifacts.
+To obtain richer and more varied data, we turned to YouTube, leveraging its vast and heterogeneous collection of high-resolution videos.
+We queried motion-related keywords (\textit{walk}, \textit{tour}, \textit{drone}, etc.) to capture videos with smooth and diverse camera trajectories.
+Candidate videos were then manually screened for compatibility with the MegaSaM reconstruction pipeline.
+We excluded broken videos and videos with titles containing inappropriate terms (e.g., "Panoramic camera").
+Footage with heavy occlusion or intrusive overlays (e.g., logos, subtitles) was also discarded.

-Through this meticulous curation procedure, we obtained a dataset with stable camera motion, rich parallax, and high-quality textures, making it well suited for the demanding requirements of 3D reconstruction.
-In total, we collected 33,443 videos from YouTube, amounting to 21,789.07 hours of raw footage.
-The resulting dataset exhibits a broad distribution across motion types, camera trajectories, and scene categories, as illustrated in \figref{fig:raw_video_dist}.
+This process yielded a curated corpus with stable motion, rich parallax, and detailed textures, ideal for 3D reconstruction.
+In total, we collected 33,443 YouTube videos (21,789 hours), covering a broad range of motion types, camera trajectories, and scene categories.
+Refer to Supplementary Materials for additional details about video statistics.